The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 23. Capacitated Arc Routing Problem (CARP)

-The CARP is applicable to sectors like trash management or products transportation where the objective is to reduce transportation costs while maintaining high levels of service quality.
+The CARP applies to sectors like trash management or products transportation where the objective is to reduce transportation costs while maintaining high levels of service quality.
 Each vehicle has a restricted carrying capacity in these sectors.

 Facing Any of the Vehicle Routing Problems Listed Above?